moov-io/achgateway/docs/initial.md

 #### ACH uploads as a service

-ach-conductor can be used with multiple ODFI's or a desire to separate ACH uploads.
+achgateway can be used with multiple ODFI's or a desire to separate ACH uploads.
 The shard key that is included on every submitted file allows for both of these usecases.
 Shards are designed to be mixed and used across reused across multiple uploaders.